iaeiou/blue-plankton-2/content/posts/wildlife.md

 During the spring, sitting at the same desk, I looked up to see a bobcat sauntering lazily across the grass.
 A few months later, a different bobcat made an appearance.

 Once at night I got up to investigate a thump on the back porch, only to see a large owl -- wholly unperturbed by my presence who simply stared back at me.
-I'm pretty sure he had just scored a midnight snack.
+I'm pretty sure he had just scored a tasty midnight snack.

 This summer, driving up a country two-lane road, I saw the car in front of me had stopped.
-I stopped behind him, and quickly saw the reason for the hold-up: a huge black bear.
-This bear, like the owl, was unperturbed by the presence of two cars.
-He took his time to meander across the road, and inspected the view on the other side of the guardrail.
+I pulled up behind him, and quickly saw the reason for the hold-up: a huge black bear.
+This bear, like the owl, was unruffled by the presence of two cars.
+He took his time to meander across the road, and carefully inspected the view past the guardrail.

 Not convinced that it was a good idea to complete his road crossing, the bear slowly padded up the side of the road towards my car and crossed diagonally back to the other side.